rootwork/salsa-clave/README.md

 Its primary purpose is to allow you to reorder, reword and retheme pieces of the web forms Salsa outputs to suit your needs.
-Its method for most of this work is to rewrite output in semantic, classed elements, and to provide the code for you to change hardcoded text when necessary.
+Its method for most of this work is to rewrite output in semantic, classed elements, and to provide the ability for you to change hardcoded text in forms.

 ## How to use these files